openbsd/xenocara/lib/mesa/docs/ci/docker.rst

 provide some limited protection, but how much you trust that and what you do to mitigate hostile access is up to you.

-* DUTs must expose the dri device nodes to the containers.
+* DUTs must expose the DRI device nodes to the containers.

 Obviously, to get access to the HW, we need to pass the render node through.
 This is done by adding ``devices = ["/dev/dri"]`` to the